 We are a reporting issuer in all provinces and territories of Canada.
 TSX Venture Exchange Inc., TSX Inc. and TMX Group are all regulated as exchanges in Canada.
 TSX Inc. is also regulated as an information processor by the AMF and operates as an information processor in accordance with a determination made by the CSA Chairs.
+TMX Select is registered as an ATS.
 NGX is regulated as an exchange and a clearing agency in Canada.
-In addition, NGX currently operates as an ECM pursuant to the U.S. Commodity Exchange Act ("CEA") and is registered as a DCO with the U.S. Commodity Futures Trading Commission (the "CFTC").
-MX is regulated as an exchange and a self-regulatory organization ("SRO") in Canada and as an FBOT in the United States.
-In addition, and as outlined below, under "Recognition and Regulation of Exchanges, Clearing Agencies and Information Processor - MX and CDCC", MX is subject to certain regulatory requirements imposed by other foreign regulators.
-CDCC is regulated as an SRO in Canada.
-CDCC is also subject to regulatory requirements of the SEC and various U.S. state securities regulators.
-BOX is regulated in the U.S. by the SEC.
+In addition, NGX currently operates as an ECM pursuant to the U.S. Commodity Exchange Act (the "CEA") and is registered as a DCO with the U.S. Commodity Futures Trading Commission (the "CFTC").
+MX is regulated as an exchange and a self-regulatory organization (an "SRO") in Canada and as an FBOT in the United States.
+In addition, and as outlined below, under "Recognition and Regulation of Exchanges, ATSs, Clearing Agencies and Information Processor - MX and CDCC", MX is subject to certain regulatory requirements imposed by other foreign regulators.
+CDCC is regulated as an SRO and as a clearing agency in Canada.
+CDCC is also subject to regulatory requirements of the U.S. Securities and Exchange Commission (the "SEC") and various U.S. state securities regulators.
+Boston Options Exchange Group, LLC ("BOX") is regulated in the U.S. by the SEC.
 CanDeal.ca Inc. ("CanDeal") is registered as an ATS.
-Shorcan is an OSC registrant under the category of "exempt market dealer" and has been approved by IIROC to act as an IDB.
+Shorcan is a registrant with the OSC under the category of "exempt market dealer" and has been approved by IIROC to act as an IDB.

-Recognition and Regulation of Exchanges, Clearing Agencies and Information Processor
+Recognition and Regulation of Exchanges, ATSs, Clearing Agencies and Information Processor

 An exchange or clearing agency operating in Canada must be recognized in certain jurisdictions under applicable legislation.
 In some circumstances, an exchange or clearing agency may obtain an exemption from this requirement.
 The Quebec, Ontario, Alberta and British Columbia securities regulatory authorities have issued recognition orders and oversee our operations and those of Toronto Stock Exchange, TSX Venture Exchange, NGX, MX and CDCC to ensure we operate in the public interest.
-The OSC is the lead regulator for TMX Group and TSX Inc. (which operates Toronto Stock Exchange), the Alberta and British Columbia securities commissions are the joint lead regulator for TSX Venture Exchange Inc. (which operates TSX Venture Exchange), the ASC is the lead regulator for NGX and the AMF is the lead exchange regulator for MX and CDCC.
+The OSC is the lead regulator for TMX Group and TSX Inc. (which operates Toronto Stock Exchange), the Alberta Securities Commission ("ASC") and British Columbia Securities Commission ("BCSC") are the joint lead regulator for TSX Venture Exchange Inc. (which operates TSX Venture Exchange) and the ASC is the lead regulator for NGX.
+The AMF is the lead regulator for MX.
+CDCC operates under a recognition order from the AMF and a temporary exemption order from the OSC.